emjkenz/Cinema-Release-Schedule/README.md

 ### User Story:

 ```
-As a movie enthusiast, I want to be able to browse currently playing movies, view detailed information about movies and events, and find nearby cinemas, so that I can easily plan my movie-watching experience.
+As a movie enthusiast, I want to access to movie releases and their cinema locations, so that I can watch my desired movie near me.
 ```

 ### Acceptance Criteria：

 ```
-- SCENARIO: A user wants to browse the most popular movies currently showing in cinemas.
+- SCENARIO: A user wants to browse popular movies currently showing in cinemas.

   - Given the user is on the HOME page,
   - When the user views the movie carousel,